Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 A single huge buy order or the composition of multiple large buy orders at the same price in the order book of a particular market.

-Capitulation refers to a period of strong selling activity, where investors give up their positions and sell their holdings as quickly as possible.
+A period of strong selling activity, where investors give up their positions and sell their holdings as quickly as possible.

 A financial institution that acts as a monetary authority and manages a states currency, interest rates, and money supply.

 The part of a computer responsible for interpreting instructions of computer programs and executing operations.